-This Technical Appendix of the Environmental Impact Assessment Report (EIA Report) evaluates the potential effects of the proposed Clauchrie Windfarm (the proposed Development) on the woodland resource.
+This Technical Appendix of the Environmental Impact Assessment Report (EIA Report) evaluates the potential effects of the proposed Euchanhead Renewable Energy Development (the proposed Development) on the woodland resource.
 This assessment was undertaken by DGA Forestry LLP.

 Forestry is not being regarded as a receptor for Environmental Impact Assessment (EIA) purposes.
-Commercial forests are dynamic and their structure continually undergoes change due to normal felling and restocking by the landowner; natural events, such as windblow, pests or diseases; and external factors, such as a windfarm development.
+Commercial forests are dynamic and their structure continually undergoes change due to normal felling and restocking by the landowner; natural events, such as windblow, pests or diseases; and external factors, such as a windfarm or renewable energy development.

 This EIA Report Technical Appendix therefore describes the plans as a result of the proposed Development for felling, restocking and forest management practices; the process by which these were derived; and the changes to the physical structure of the forest.
 It further discusses the issue of forestry waste arising from the proposed Development.
 The forestry proposals are interrelated with environmental effects, which are assessed separately.
-This Technical Appendix should be read in conjunction with the EIA Report chapters, in particular:

-- Chapter 3 Site Selection and Design;
+This Technical Appendix should be read in conjunction with the EIA Report chapters, in particular, Chapter 2: Site Description and Design Evolution; Chapter 3: Description of the proposed Development; Chapter 7: Landscape & Visual Impact Assessment; Chapter 8: Ecology; Chapter 9: Ornithology; and Chapter 10: Hydrology, Hydrogeology, Geology & Soils; as they are interrelated to the changes in the forest structure.

-- Chapter 4 Development Description;

-- Chapter 6 Landscape & Visual Impact Assessment;

-- Chapter 7 Hydrology, Hydrogeology, Geology & Soils;

-- Chapter 8 Ecology & Biodiversity; and

-- Chapter 9 Ornithology